tommilligan/OverTheWire/notes/narnia/narnia3.md

 narnia3@narnia:~$ /narnia/narnia3 $(printf "/etc/narnia_pass/narnia4\x00\x00\x00\x00\x00\x00\x00\x00/home/narnia3/out")
 error opening rnia3/out
 ```
-will not work, as bash strips out any null bytes it finds before passing input to the program.
+will not work.
+Bash strips out any null bytes it finds before passing input to the program.

 Fortunately, we have full access to the filesystem!